CampaignLab/Campaign-Lab-Guide/README.md

 https://github.com/CampaignLab/Campaign-Lab-Guide/blob/master/Campaign%20Lab%20Guide.md

 ### The data inventory
-This is the spreadsheet which shold store links to every dataset which might be interesting to us.
+This is the spreadsheet which should store links to every dataset which might be interesting to us.

 https://docs.google.com/spreadsheets/d/1s5zWhdXi0-YBUMkK2Le3cfENBsfc29vOnFhnfn8N6dU/edit#gid=0